bayfordbury-observatory/APTbatch/README.md

 - The location of the APT.jar file
 - - On PMB and LRC computers this will be "C:\Portables\APT_v3.1.0\APT.jar"
+- - On Spectra computers this will be "C:\ProgramData\APT\APT.jar"

 - The location of the preferences file you've saved from APT